Targeted killing by Israel: Civilian casualty ratio

 According to the Israeli Human Rights organization B'Tselem, which uses data independent of the Israeli military, Israeli targeted killings claimed 425 Palestinian lives between September 2000 and August 2011.
 Of these, 251 persons (59.1 percent) were the targeted individuals and 174 (40.9 percent) were civilian bystanders.
 This implies a ratio of civilians to targets of 1:1.44 during the whole period.

 The civilian casualty ratio of the targeted killings was surveyed by Haaretz military journalist Amos Harel.
 In 2002 and 2003, the ratio was 1:1, meaning one civilian killed for every target killed.
 Harel called this period "the dark days" because of the relatively high civilian death toll as compared to later years.
 He attributed this to an Israeli Air Force (IAF) practice of attacking targets even when they were located in densely populated areas.
 While there were always safety rules, argued Harel, these were "bent" at times in view of the target's importance.

 According to Harel, the civilian casualty ratio dropped steeply to 1:28 in late 2005, meaning one civilian killed for every 28 targets killed.
 Harel credited this drop to the new IAF chief Eliezer Shkedi's policies.
 The ratio rose again in 2006 to 1:10, a fact that Harel blamed on "several IAF mishaps".
 However, in 2007 and 2008 the ratio dropped to a level of less than 1:30, or 2–3 percent of the total casualties being civilian.
 Figures showing an improvement from 1:1 in 2002 to 1:30 in 2008 were also cited by Jerusalem Post journalist Yaakov Katz.
-Professor Alan Dershowitz of Harvard Law School stated that the 2008 figure of 1:30 represents the lowest civilian to combatant casualty ratio in history in the setting of combating terrorism.
+Professor Alan Dershowitz of Harvard Law School stated that the 2008 figure of 1:30 represents the lowest civilian to combatant casualty ratio in history in the setting of combating militancy.
 Dershowitz criticized the international media and human rights organizations for not taking sufficient note of it.
 He also argued that even this figure may be misleading because not all civilians are innocent bystanders.